Sunday Stealing: Follow That Dream

 The Las Vegas Sphere opened the day after we left town.
 This picture does not do it justice, but I was too tired to walk closer that night.
 Yes, it’s an abomination of wretched excess, it looks really cool, and apparently, the sound system inside is incredible. ( You could read how Darren Aronofsky Describes His Journey to Creating the First Movie for it.)

-There was a guy on the bus who, especially in profile, looked astonishingly like Barack Obama.
+There was a guy on the bus who looked astonishingly like Barack Obama, especially in profile.
 With his soft Texas cadence, he even sounded a bit like 44.
 MAK asked him if he ever… Faux BHO cut him off: “All of the time.”

 Old LV

 After lunch, we took a cab to East Fremont.
 It’s an older part of the city, a bit grittier.
-But a few blocks are covered by a dome that changed color.
-Below the roof were ziplines that people rode periodically.
+But a few blocks are covered by a dome that changes color.
+Below the roof, people periodically ride ziplines.

 The most fascinating place had to be Circa, an adults-only hotel and casino.
 It had a bank of four dozen monitors and provided the ability to get information to bet on almost everything.
 We did not gamble at all, and I’m disinclined to.
 But it was an interesting anthropological observation.
 (Read more about the Circa and its Stadium Swim here.)